OliverKurz/animated-cursor-theme-collection/README.md

 Installation Walkthrough
 ------------------------
-1. cd into the directory that this archive was cloned or copied to and enter the commands:
+1. cd into the directory the archive was cloned or copied to and enter the commands:

 ```
 $ ./autogen.sh